MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-exeserver-classreference.md

 ---
-title: com4:ClassReference (in ExeServer)
+title: com4:ClassReference (in com4:ExeServer)
-description: TBD
-ms.date: 03/13/2022
-ms.topic: reference
+description: Specifies the class with which the registered ExeServer is associated and sets ExeServer-specific registration details. (in com4:ExeServer) ms.date: 03/13/2022 ms.topic: reference
 keywords: windows 10, windows 11, uwp, schema, manifest, com
 ---

-# com4:ClassReference (in ExeServer)
+# com4:ClassReference (in com4:ExeServer)

 ## Description
-TBD
+Specifies the class with which the registered ExeServer is associated and sets ExeServer-specific registration details.